 See the meetings page for information regarding the next scheduled Policy Board and Technical Committee meetings.

-A copy of the draft UPWP can be viewed online at http://www.waco-texas.com/cms-mpo/ and at the following locations between the hours of 8:00 a.m. and 5:00 p.m.
-Monday through Friday.
+The MPO is requesting interested citizens review the proposed amendments and performance targets and provide input.
+These documents can be viewed online at http://www.waco-texas.com/cms-mpo/ and at the following locations between the hours of 8:00 a.m. and 5:00 p.m.
+Monday through Friday:

-MPO Offices, Dr. Mae Jackson Development Center, 401 Franklin Ave
+Waco MPO Offices, City of Waco / Dr. Mae Jackson Development Center, 401 Franklin Avenue

-Waco Transit Administration Center, 301 South 8th St
+Waco Transit Administration Center, 301 South 8th St, Suite 100